 - 1. These Rules, which are authentic in the English language, shall be published in the EEA Section of and the EEA Supplement to the Official Journal of the European Union. - 2.
 These Rules shall be officially translated by the Court into German, Icelandic and Norwegian. - 3.
-These Rules shall enter into force on the first day of the third month following their publication.
+These Rules shall enter into force on 1 January 2019.